librity/weekendrt/README.md

 ## 🧐 About <a name = "about"></a>

 A plain C implementation of the Weekend Raytracer challenge.
-I just followed the instructions layed out on the online book:
+I just followed the instructions laid out on the online book:

 ```elixir
     Title (series): “Ray Tracing in One Weekend Series”